PatonaIM/teamified-accounts/docs/prd.md

 ### Overall UX Vision

 The user management system will provide a clean, intuitive interface that adapts to different user roles while maintaining consistency across all interactions.
-The design will prioritize data clarity, efficient workflows, and accessibility, ensuring that complex employment relationships and multi-organization data are presented in an understandable and actionable format.
+The design will prioritize data clarity, efficient workflows, and accessibility, ensuring that complex employment relationships and multi-tenant data are presented in an understandable and actionable format.

 ### Key Interaction Paradigms